mobitel-ltd/jira-to-matrix/README.md

 Make some config copying _config.example.js_.
 Run
 `$ node . -c "path_to_config"`
 It will say if something is wrong.

+### Status
+~~The project is in a rough shape and under active development.~~Fixed
+It is successfully deployed in a medium-size company.

 ___
 Developed with Node 8.1.
 Probably will work on any version having async/await.